dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 ## Reviewing the default program code

 Now that we've explored the default project structure, let's take a look at the default program code located in the `main.mo` file.
 This is located in the `src/developer_journey_backend` directory.
-We will cover frontend development and the default files located in that directory in a later tutorial.
+We will cover frontend development and the default files located in the frontend canister directory in a later tutorial.

 New Motoko projects will always include a default, template `main.mo` file.
 To take a look at the file's default contents, open the `src/developer_journey_backend/main.mo` file in a code or text editor.
 The code will resemble the following: